POLARIS-Sheffield/LCE-segmentation/README.md

 Using the DL trained model

-The model was trained using the Niftynet framework (1); instructions are provided below to allow researchers to utilize the trained DL model.
+The model was trained using the Niftynet framework; instructions are provided below to allow researchers to utilize the trained DL model.
 The instructions given here will largely follow the instructions given at https://github.com/NifTK/NiftyNet.

 Installation